chenwt/ggtree/docs/index.md

 <!-- AddToAny END -->

 <br>
 The `ggtree` package extending the `ggplot2` package.
-It based on grammar of graphics and takes all the good parts of `ggplot2`.  `ggtree` is designed for not only viewing phylogenetic tree but also displaying annotation data in the tree.
+It based on grammar of graphics and takes all the good parts of `ggplot2`.  `ggtree` is designed for not only viewing phylogenetic tree but also displaying annotation data on the tree.

 `ggtree` is released within the [Bioconductor](https://bioconductor.org/packages/ggtree/) project and the source code is hosted on <a href="https://github.com/GuangchuangYu/ggtree"><i class="fa fa-github fa-lg"></i> GitHub</a>.